“The wisest question when we are deeply sad is not, “How can I end or numb this pain immediately?”

 – Marianne Williamson, Tears to Triumph

-My guest today is one of my most important spiritual voices of our time, Marianne Williamson!
+My guest today is one of the most important spiritual voices of our time, Marianne Williamson!
 This is a HUGE deal.
 Marianne has been one of my greatest teachers of all-time.
 She is an internationally-acclaimed spiritual author and lecturer.
 Seven of her twelve published books have been NY Times bestsellers, and four of them have been at #1 on the list!

 Her mega-bestseller, A Return to Love, is a must-read.
 As is her newest book Tears to Triumph, which explores the spiritual journey from suffering to enlightenment.
 This book really changed my perspective on suffering.
 I HIGHLY recommend checking it out.

 Today we talk about suffering, depression and the path to healing.

 - Why suffering is an unavoidable part of our experience?
 And how can we survive and even transcend it?

 - Why it’s important to be fully available to our suffering, as opposed to suppressing it or numbing it?